SamoraHunter/pat2vec/docs/source/Frequently-Asked-Questions.md

     main_options=main_options_dict,
     # ... other configuration parameters
 )
-This dictionary is then passed to the config_class constructor via the main_options parameter to control which features are extracted during processing.RetryClaude does not have the ability to run the code it generates yet.
+This dictionary is then passed to the config_class constructor via the main_options parameter to control which features are extracted during processing.